hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - traffic interface: 2 used to connect inside hosts to the public network

+- Cisco Firepower NGFW Virtual (NGFWv)
+  - the virtualized version of Cisco’s Firepower next generation firewall
+  - available in the AWS and Azure marketplaces
+  - deployed in routed and passive modes
+  - passive mode design requires ERSPAN,(Encapsulated Remote Switched Port Analyzer)
+    - inspect packets like an Intrusion Detection System (IDS) appliance, only availabe in AWS
+    - no action can be taken on the packet
+  - routed mode
+    - act as a next hop for workloads
+    - inspect packets and also take action on the packet based on rule and policy definitions

 - ASAv on AWS
   - same software as physical Cisco ASAs
   - able to be deployed in the public AWS cloud